-3.0 Reliance on Other Experts
+3 Reliance on Other Experts

 The preparation of this report has relied upon public and private information gathered independently by the authors and data provided by ITH and AGA regarding the property.
+In addition, numerous studies have been undertaken by independent third party specialists whose results are incorporated into the current PEA.

 The authors assume and believe that the information provided and relied upon for preparation of this report is accurate and that interpretations and opinions expressed in them are reasonable and based on current understanding of mineralization processes and the host geologic setting.
 The authors have used this information to develop their own opinions and interpretations along with external and independent understanding of geologic, metallurgical processing, and resource evaluation concepts and best practices.
-The authors have endeavoured to be diligent in their examination of the data provided by ITH and the conclusions derived from review of that information or generated using that information.
+The authors have endeavoured to be diligent in their examination of the data provided by ITH and independent contractors and the conclusions derived from review of that information or generated using that information.

-4.0 Property Description and Location
+4 Property Description and Location